 Innovation: Digitizing the informal retailer Classification: Product/Service

 “Consider that just a few years ago there were 2.5 billion unbanked globally and even today, 3.8 billion people still do not have access to insurance — we haven’t begun to scratch the surface of the need for financial services among this demographic,” said Maelis Carraro, Catalyst Fund Program Manager and Senior Associate, BFA.
 “But pre-seed capital is a challenge here just as anywhere else, that’s why our model is set up in a way that de-risks the investment so that we can get these companies to market where they can have the greatest impact.”

 The accounts of one-fifth of banked individuals worldwide are inactive.
 In India 80 percent of the population has a bank account but 48 percent of those accounts haven’t had a transaction in the past year.
 Another 190 million Indians remain unbanked.

-“We are proud to invest in solutions that have the potential to transform the financial lives of people across the world and in technology that is reinventing the global financial services landscape,” said Janis Bowdler, President, JPMorgan Chase Foundation.
+“We are proud to invest in solutions that have the potential to transform the financial lives of people across the world and in technology that is reinventing the global financial services landscape,” said Janis Bowdler, President, JPMorgan Chase Foundation (NYSE: JPM).
 “We look forward to seeing the impact that the 20 Catalyst Fund companies will make on consumers’ lives.”